When Efforts To Eat 'Clean' Become An Unhealthy Obsession

 It turns out Everakes was struggling with something called orthorexia nervosa.

 Orthorexia is a fairly recent phenomenon.
-Dr. Steven Bratman, an alternative medicine practitioner in the 1990s, first coined the term in an essay in the non-scientific Yoga Journal in 1997.
+Dr. Steven Bratman, an alternative medicine practitioner in the 1990s, first coined the term in an essay in the nonscientific Yoga Journal in 1997.
 Many of his patients eschewed traditional medicine and believed that the key to good health was simply eating the "right" foods.
 Some of them would ask him what foods they should cut out.

 "People would think they should cut out all dairy and they should cut out all lentils, all wheat ...
 And it dawned on me gradually that many of these patients, their primary problem was that they were ... far too strict with themselves," he says.